AriaSalvatrice/Aria-CMOS-Synth/README.md

 ## Custom Protoboard

-I made a little (99×99mm) prototype board for this project that imitates a breadboard layout.
+I made a 99×99 mm prototype board for this project that imitates a breadboard layout.
 Revision 1 has various mistakes, I will document it better when I do a revision 2.

 ![Picture of the protoboards Rev 1](docs/images/protoboard-rev1.jpg)